Background pattern

 If you take more Emylif than you should

-If you take too many buccal films, contact your doctor or go to the nearest hospital emergency department immediately.
+If you take too many buccal films, contact your doctor or go to the emergency department of the nearest hospital immediately.

 If you forget to take Emylif

-If you forget to take a buccal film, let it pass and take the next one at the usual time.
+If you forget to take a buccal film, skip it and take the next one at the usual time.

 IMPORTANT

--if you havefever(elevated body temperature), as this medicine may reduce the number of white blood cells.
-Your doctor may instruct you to have a blood test to control the number of white blood cells, as they are important for fighting infections;
+• if you have a fever (increased body temperature), as this medication may reduce the number of white blood cells.
+Your doctor may advise you to have a blood test to check your white blood cell count, as they are important for fighting infections;

--if you have cough or difficulty breathing, as they may be signs of lung disease (designated as interstitial lung disease).
+• if you have a cough or difficulty breathing, as they may be signs of lung disease (interstitial lung disease).

 Other side effects